 Myth: You Can Always Sue a Moving Company for Damages

 - The belief that you can always sue a moving company for damages is misleading.
-The legal ability to sue depends on various factors, including the type of valuation coverage and the terms of the contract.
+The legal ability to sue depends on various factors, including the type of valuation coverage and the contract terms.
 In many cases, arbitration clauses in contracts limit the right to sue.

 This article is wonderful!
 I own a moving company in Kansas City KS and so many times I have heard horror stories from my clients about their previous moving experiences and how they never know what to do when experiencing these situations.
 This will be a GREAT article to refer them to for future reference!
 Not that they would have any reason for this article when moving with my company!! 😉 haha…